Abdelhak-Achour/discord-bot-tnt-guardian/README.md

 - [Node](https://nodejs.org/en/) - Version 16 or higher
 - [NPM](https://www.npmjs.com/)

-## Required permissions
+## Scopes

-The `applications.commands` application scope needs to be enabled, go to `OAuth2 URL generator` on the [developer portal](https://discord.com/developers/applications/) to enable it
+The `applications.commands` application scope needs to be enabled, go to `OAuth2 URL generator` on the [developer portal](https://discord.com/developers/applications/) to enable it.

 ## License